The digital advertising ecosystem is complicated and opaque. Over time, this has created an environment where fraud is rampant.

 That means in AdThrive’s Sellers.json file, whatever name is on your payment from us must be in that file.
 If you don’t want your personal name included in Sellers.json, you can set up a company to receive payments and let us know.
 It’s generally a pretty painless process!

 3. SupplyChain object

-There’s one more new transparency specification coming out soon, called SupplyChain object.
+There’s one more new transparency specification, called SupplyChain object.
 This one really gets into the weeds by tying every single ad impression to a particular site and a specific intermediary.
 This way buyers can confirm that a given ad impression they’re bidding on came only through approved channels!

 What does this mean for publishers?

-This triumvirate of standards (ads.txt, sellers.json, and SupplyChain object) will increase advertisers’ trust in buying on the open web.
+This triumvirate of standards (ads.txt, Sellers.json, and SupplyChain object) increases advertisers’ trust in buying on the open web.
 Ultimately, these drive more demand toward quality publishers — like everyone working with AdThrive!

-We’re extremely supportive of these new transparency standards and how they help everyone in the industry who is doing things the right way.
-So much so that we recently joined the Interactive Advertising Bureau (IAB), the industry trade group that sets all of the standards around digital advertising.
+We’re extremely supportive of these transparency standards and how they help everyone in the industry who is doing things the right way.
+So much so that we’ve joined the Interactive Advertising Bureau (IAB), the industry trade group that sets all of the standards around digital advertising.

 Now and in the coming months, there are a lot of decisions being made about the future of advertising — both inside the industry and in external realms like government policy and regulations.
 It’s critical that independent publishers have a voice in the midst of big platforms and media companies currently dominating the discussion.

 Our team is excited to stand for publishers and participate in these pivotal decisions, so we can help make sure they’re positive for AdThrive publishers and for the whole digital advertising ecosystem.